Guide to LED Lighting

 Tip: if any of your LED lamps flicker, please check whether the lamp or the transformer is the problem by plugging non-flickering lamps into sockets where lamps are flickering.
 This process of elimination will help you identify where any problems lie.

-For details on specifying dimmer systems for LED lamps, including a list of known Philips compatible dimmers, please follow the link: LED Dimmers.
+For details on specifying dimmer systems for LED lamps, including a list of known Philips and Megaman LED compatible dimmers, please follow the link: LED Dimmers.